-Information About Aspergillus in Main Operating Rooms
+Information About Planned Changes to Our Operating Rooms

+We remain committed to doing what’s right to keep our patients safe.
 Our mission to bring hope, care and cure to every child who needs it drives everything we do.
 Our patients and their families depend on our expert, compassionate care.

 Patients and families who have questions or concerns not related to scheduling may call our Patient and Family Relations Department at 206-987-2550.
 If you need an interpreter, please call 866-583-1527 and ask to be connected to this number: 7-2550.